scalacenter/scala-3-migration-guide/docs/tooling/scala-3-migrate-plugin.md

   which is the proposed version `2.4.2`.
 We can then update the build with this new version.

-- For `scalafix-rules`, there is no available version for Scala 3, but the library doesn't contain macro and therefore the 2.13 version can be used as it is in scala 3.
+- For `scalafix-rules`, there is no available version for Scala 3, but the library doesn't contain macro and therefore the 2.13 version can be used as it is in Scala 3.
 The syntax still needs to be updated from `ch.epfl.scala" `**%%**` "scalafix-rules" % "0.9.26" % "test"` to `ch.epfl.scala" `**%**`"scalafix-rules_2.13" % "0.9.26" % "test"` where we explicitly specify the Scala version.